florence-social/mastodon-fork/CODE_OF_CONDUCT.md

 # Code of Conduct

-We strive to reduce barriers to access of our organisation, our software and our community, as well as to dismantle any ableist assumptions and practices in our process.
+We strive to reduce barriers to access of our organization, our software and our community, as well as to dismantle any ableist assumptions and practices in our process.
 We recognize that there is no one solution for universal accessibility, and strive to provide alternatives and choices whenever possible.
 The stakeholders of this project pledge to institute and abide by a consistent, transparent and accountable human-centered resolution process with a low bar to entry that allows every stakeholder a voice on decisions to do with structural changes and features of both the project's organization and software protocol.
 If you support an idea, we would like you to help implement it.
 If you reject an idea, we ask you to help find alternatives.